stollander33/docs/docs/users/user_guide.md

   >
   > DETAIL:  The data directory was initialized by PostgreSQL version 10, which is not compatible with this version 11.4.

-  You have two options to fix the error:

-  - If your database is only used to store sessions you can simply destroy the database volume and re-initialize it
+  If your database is only used to store sessions you can simply destroy the database volume and re-initialize it

   1. stop the stack:  `rapydo remove`
 2. delete the sql data volume: `docker volume rm YOUR_PROJECT_sqldata`
   3. start the stack: `rapydo start`
 4. enter your backend container: `rapydo shell backend`
   5. re-initialize the database: `restapi init`
   6. exit the backend container: `exit`